-- Prepare the couscous – bring 3 ¼ cup of water to a boil in a medium saucepan.
+- Prepare the couscous – bring 2 ¼ cup of water to a boil in a medium saucepan.
 Add couscous, reduce heat to a simmer, and cook, covered, until water is absorbed.
 About 10-12 minutes.
-Drain couscous, rinse in cold water, and drain well.
-Add cooked couscous to a large bowl.
+Remove from heat and let stand, with lid on, for 1-2 minutes before draining and rinsing it with cold water.
+Allow the couscous to drain well, before adding it to a large bowl.
 Set aside.

 - In a small bowl, combine the curry powder, turmeric, cumin, coriander, sugar, cayenne pepper, brown sugar, salt and pepper.
 Stir to combine.
 Set aside.